Virtual Full Duplex Wireless Broadcasting via Compressed Sensing: Sparse Recovery (Decoding) via Message Passing

 \section{Sparse Recovery (Decoding) via Message Passing}

-The problem of recovering the support of the sparse input $\B{X}$ based on the observation $\B{Y}$ has been intensively studied in the compressed sensing literature.
+The problem of recovering the support of the sparse input $\B{X}$ based on the observation $\B{Y}$ has been studied in the compressed sensing literature.
 In this section, we develop an iterative message-passing algorithm based on belief propagation.
-The reasons for the choice include: 1) It is one of the most competitive decoding schemes in terms of error performance; and 2) the complexity is only linear in the vector to be estimated.
+The reasons for the choice include: 1) It is one of the most competitive decoding schemes in terms of error performance; and 2) the complexity is only linear in the dimensionality of the signal to be estimated.
+BP belongs to a general class of message-passing algorithms for statistical inference on graphical models, which has demonstrated empirical success in many applications including error-control codes, neural networks, and multiuser detection in code-division multiple access (CDMA) systems.